-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 Nearby, other protesters were more aggressive, confronting officers and throwing water bottles and fireworks.
 Flames and black smoke rose from a police car, as well as other vehicles.

-Around 5:30 p.m., people began looting stores in the Westlake shopping area.
+Around 5:30 p.m., people began looting in the Westlake shopping area.
 Groups of people grabbed merchandise by the armful from stores including Arcteryx, North Face and LOFT and stuffed them into bags.
 Some broke into Nordstrom and began throwing merchandise to the crowd.

 “They are deeply separate gatherings,” Witherspoon said, adding he thought it was important to understand why some people resort to violence.